 This is a perfect shape for smaller homes.
 It can serve as a multi-functional office/recreation space as well as a dining table.
-Two can be pushed together to accommodate more people and you have room for table services as well as serving dishes.
+Two square tables can be pushed together to accommodate more people and you have room for table services as well as serving dishes.

 When not in use it can be pushed into the corner or against the wall.

 Not quite as popular is the oval table, which offers softer lines and flexible use.

 An oval table on a base can fit into a tight space and give you room to move around.
 Support for this table shape is normally a pedestal in the middle, four legs on the ends, a trestle, or with bracing boards running from end to end.
 So, take these styles into consideration when determining how many people you will be seating and whether or not they will have proper leg space.
 One person sitting at a table should have between 22 inches and 24 inches of space.
 If you are hoping to put six people around a table and you pick one with intricate curved legs, someone may not fit.